Blues Rock Songwriter and guitarist with an original sound

 Billy D and the Hoodoos

-Born on the south side of Chicago, Billy Desmond grew up surrounded by the Blues and early Rock & Roll — a powerful combination.
-He started playing professionally at teen dances and parties at the age of fourteen, and by eighteen he was sneaking into the blues clubs of Chicago to hear greats like Muddy Waters, Junior Wells, Buddy Guy, and James Cotton.
-Within the next few years, Billy would work with blues legends Junior Wells, Big Time Sarah, and Detroit Junior.
+Born on the south side of Chicago, Billy Desmond grew up surrounded by the Blues and early Rock & Roll— a powerful combination.
+He started playing professionally at the age of fourteen, primarily for teen dances and parties; and by eighteen, he was sneaking into the blues clubs of Chicago to hear such greats as Muddy Waters, Junior Wells, Buddy Guy, and James Cotton.
+Within a few years, Billy would be working with blues legends Junior Wells, Big Time Sarah, and Detroit Junior.

-By the late '70s he had formed his first band, Skid City Blues Band, as singer, guitarist, and songwriter.
-After years of touring the Midwest, Billy moved to Los Angeles in 1984, studying with Blues great Tony Matthews, guitarist for Little Richard and Ray Charles, and spent half of the next year playing behind Don "Sugar Cane" Harris, perhaps the worlds greatest blues violinist.
+By the late ‘70s, he had formed his first band, Skid City Blues Band, taking on the roles of singer, guitarist, and songwriter.
+After years of touring the Midwest, Billy moved to Los Angeles in 1984, studying with Blues great Tony Matthews, guitarist for Little Richard and Ray Charles.
+He spent half of the next year playing behind, Don “Sugar Cane” Harris, perhaps the world’s greatest blues violinist.